minusInfinite/simple_forecast/README.md

 * Download the lastest Release - https://github.com/minusInfinite/simple_forecast/releases

 The Skin needs additional details entered into the @Resources/setup.inc file order to operate.
-An API Key and The Latitude and Longitude of the City you want the weather from.
+An API Key and The Latitude and Longitude of the City you want the weather forecast for.

-The easiest way I find to get a cities Latitude and Longitude is from a Google Map URL.
+The easiest way I to get a cities Latitude and Longitude is from a Google Map URL.

 Weather Icons by Erik Flowers - https://erikflowers.github.io/weather-icons/